 For too long the disastrous policies of the War on Drugs have been justified in the name of protecting young people without granting them space to speak for themselves.
 Catalyst is the first program to bring together youth from across the Americas to join the growing debate around drug policy reform.

 Are you a high-school student aged 15-17?
 Are you from a community that has been affected by the War on Drugs?
 Do you want to learn more about the history, politics, economics and science behind drugs and the policies that govern them?
 Have you ever wondered how young people can make their voices heard within discussions about drugs and drug policy?
 Are you interested in building skills that will help you become a better advocate for yourself and your community?
 Do you want to join a network of youth from across the Americas who are committed to confronting some of the most pressing and complicated issues that face the Western Hemisphere?

 If so, Catalyst is the program for you!

 Catalyst is a bilingual (English/Spanish) UWC short course about the War on Drugs for high schoolers from across the Americas.
 This year, Catalyst will take place in Tepoztlán, Mexico between June 27th and July 16, 2018.
 Full, need based scholarships are available for all participants.
-We are currently accepting applications for summer 2018.
-Read more below, or:
+Check back in early 2019 to apply for the next session of Catalyst.

 The Catalyst Curriculum